Last updated: May 3, 2026

 Can a widow or widower take survivor benefits first and switch later to a personal retirement benefit?

 Often, yes.
-SSA says deemed filing does not apply to survivor benefits, so many widows and widowers can start a survivor benefit first and switch later if a personal retirement benefit becomes larger at 70.
+Deemed filing does not apply to survivor benefits, so many widows and widowers can start a survivor benefit first and switch later if a personal retirement benefit becomes larger at 70.

 Can a divorced senior claim on an ex-spouse who has not filed yet?